innocentamar/innocentamar/README.md

-- 👋 Hi, I’m @innocentamar
+- 👋 Hi, I’m Amar Sharma
-- 👀 I’m interested in developing web-pages
+- 👀 I’m interested in developing web pages and currently learning DSA
-- 🌱 I’m currently learning .Net Framework | MVC
+- 🌱 I'm into .Net Framework | MVC for web development
-- 📫 How to reach me amarsharma18@gmail.com
+- 📫 How to reach me amarnsharma18@gmail.com

 <!---
 innocentamar/innocentamar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.